CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 ####Result
 1. After the first step, `s` is created as an alias command for `schedule`, and you can now use both `s` and `schedule` to reschedule a task.
-2. After the second step, task with index 1 is rescheduled to be by today 10pm.
+2. After the second step, task with id 1 is rescheduled to be by today 10pm.

 ## Unalias
 To unalias a command, you have to start your command with the keyword `unalias`.